angeloscle/infoGUI/README.md

 └── 8) Exit
 ```

-### 🗂️ Main Menu Options
+### 🗂️ Menu Options

 * Show Disk Space – Displays disk usage of the main filesystem.
 * System Info – Opens a submenu for memory, CPU, and system load info.
-* Network Tools – Opens a submenu for public IP, active connections, and IPs for all connected network profiles.
+* Network Tools – Opens a submenu for public IP, active connections, and IPs for all active network profiles.
 * Get Updates – Scans for available APT package updates and closes.
 * Install updates - Select to update individual or all available updates from the list.
 * Show All Snap Versions – Lists installed Snap packages (excluding disabled ones).(If snap is found)